Cafe Munding

 Andreas Hofer and the Tyrolean uprising of 1809

-These reforms were unpopular with a large portion of the Tyrolean population.
-Catholic processions and religious festivals fell victim to the Enlightenment‑driven agenda of the new rulers.
-In 1808, the Bavarian king introduced the Municipal Edict (Gemeindeedikt) throughout his entire realm.
-This decree obliged subjects to maintain public buildings, wells, roads, bridges, and other infrastructure.
-For Tyrolean farmers—who for centuries had largely been exempt from compulsory labour—this represented an additional burden and an affront to their sense of social status.
-The spark that ignited the powder keg was the conscription of young men into the Bavarian‑Napoleonic army, despite the provisions of the Landlibell, a law issued by Emperor Maximilian I, which stipulated that Tyroleans could be called up only for the defence of their own borders.
-On 10 April 1809, a disturbance broke out during a conscription in Axams near Innsbruck, which ultimately led to an uprising.
-For God, Emperor, and Fatherland, units of the Tyrolean territorial defence assembled to expel the small Bavarian military contingent and administrative officials from Innsbruck.
-The marksmen were led by Andreas Hofer (1767–1810), an innkeeper and wine and horse trader from the Passeier Valley in South Tyrol near Meran.
-At his side stood not only other Tyroleans such as Father Haspinger, Peter Mayr, and Josef Speckbacher, but also—working behind the scenes—Habsburg Archduke Johann.
+These reforms were unpopular with large parts of the Tyrolean population.
+Catholic processions and religious festivals fell victim to the Enlightenment‑inspired programme of the new rulers.
+In 1808, the Bavarian king introduced the Municipal Edict throughout his realm, obliging subjects to maintain public buildings, fountains, roads, bridges, and other infrastructure.
+For Tyrolean farmers, who had largely been exempt from compulsory labour obligations for centuries, this represented an additional burden and an affront to their sense of status.
+The spark that ignited the powder keg was the conscription of young men into the Bavarian‑Napoleonic army, despite the fact that Tyroleans—since the Landlibell, a law issued by Emperor Maximilian—were only required to defend their own borders.
+On 10 April 1809, a violent disturbance broke out during a conscription in Axams near Innsbruck, which escalated into an uprising.
+For God, Emperor, and Fatherland, units of the Tyrolean militia assembled to drive the Bavarian troops and administrative officials out of Innsbruck.
+The riflemen were led by Andreas Hofer (1767–1810), an innkeeper, wine and horse trader from the Passeier Valley in South Tyrol near Merano.
+He was supported not only by fellow Tyroleans such as Father Haspinger, Peter Mayr, and Josef Speckbacher, but also—behind the scenes—by Archduke Johann of Habsburg.
+Upon their arrival in Innsbruck, the insurgents did not limit themselves to looting official institutions.
+As during the Peasants’ War under Michael Gaismair, heroism was fuelled not only by adrenaline, but also by alcohol.
+For the city, the unruly mob proved more damaging than the Bavarian administrators had been since 1805.
+There were severe riots particularly directed against bourgeois women and the city’s small Jewish population—committed by the very “liberators.”

 The “fight for freedom” continues to symbolise the Tyrolean self‑image to this day.
 For a long time, Andreas Hofer was regarded as an undisputed hero and the prototype of the resilient, patriotic, and steadfast Tyrolean—the underdog who resisted foreign domination and unholy customs.
 In reality, Hofer was likely a charismatic leader, but politically inept, conservative‑clerical, and simple‑minded.
 His tactical principle at the Third Battle of Mount Isel—“Grad nit aufferlassen tiat sie” (“You just must not let them come up”)—captures his character quite well.
 In conservative Tyrolean circles such as the marksmen (Schützen), Hofer continues to be venerated in an uncritical and quasi‑cultic manner.
 The Tyrolean marksmen tradition is a living form of heritage that has modernised in some respects, yet in many darker corners remains reactionary in orientation.
 To this day, marksmen from Wilten, Amras, Pradl, and Hötting march in harmony alongside clergy, traditional costume associations, and brass bands in church processions, firing rifles into the air to drive all evil away from Tyrol and the Catholic Church.
 Throughout the city, numerous monuments commemorate the year 1809.
 During the second half of the nineteenth century, the fighters were increasingly heroised as a German bulwark against foreign peoples.
 Mount Isel was made available to the city for the veneration of the freedom fighters by Wilten Abbey, the Catholic authority in Innsbruck.
 Streets in the Wilten district—incorporated into Innsbruck in 1904 during a period dominated by a Greater German liberal city council and long administered by the Abbey—were named after Andreas Hofer and his comrades Josef Speckbacher, Peter Mayr, Father Haspinger, and Kajetan Sweth.
 The short Rote Gassl (Red Alley) in the historic centre of Wilten commemorates the Tyrolean marksmen who—supposedly clad in red uniforms, probably erroneously attributed to them—are said to have paid mass homage at this spot to the victorious commander Hofer after the second Battle of Mount Isel.
 To this day, Andreas Hofer is frequently invoked in Tyrol in support of a wide range of initiatives and agendas.
 Especially during the nationalism of the nineteenth century, repeated reference was made to the idealised hero Andreas Hofer.
 Through paintings, pamphlets, and theatrical performances he was elevated to iconic status.
 Even today, one can still see the likeness of the senior marksman when Tyroleans protest against unpopular measures of the federal government, EU transit regulations, or—somewhat incongruously—when FC Wacker Innsbruck faces away teams.
 The slogan in such cases is: “Men, it’s time!”
 The legend of the battle‑hardened Tyrolean farmer—working the fields by day and training in the evening at the shooting range as a sharpshooter and defender of the homeland—is repeatedly revived to reinforce an image of “authentic” Tyrolean identity.
 The commemorations marking the anniversary of Andreas Hofer’s death on 20 February continue to draw large crowds from all parts of Tyrol to Innsbruck.
 Only in recent decades has a more critical reassessment emerged of this staunchly conservative marksman captain, likely overwhelmed by his role as Tyrol’s provincial commander, who—encouraged by elements of the Habsburg dynasty and the Catholic Church—sought not only to repel French and Bavarian forces but also to keep the liberal ideas of the Enlightenment firmly out of Tyrol.